Nonparametric estimation of the preferential attachment function from one network snapshot

-In our second contribution, in Section~\ref{sec:real_data_no_timeline}, we applied the proposed method to three real-world networks without growth information, and obtained sub-linear PA functions in all three cases.
+In our second contribution, in Section~\ref{sec:real_data_no_timeline}, we applied the proposed method to three real-world networks without growth information, and obtained sublinear PA functions in all three cases.
 Since these networks do not contain time-resolved data, it had been impossible to estimate PA functions of these networks until now.
 The sublinear functions are considerably weaker than the conventional linear PA form $A_k = k + c$ which is often employed in modelling one-snapshot networks~\cite{timeline_mcmc_icml,wan2017} or as similarity index in link predictions~\cite{link_prediction_survey}.
 This emphasizes the need to look beyond the conventional linear PA in one-snapshot networks.

-The paper is organized as follows.
-After introducing some minimal theoretical background in Section~\ref{sec:theoretical_background}, we present our method in Section~\ref{sec:result_methods}.
-We demonstrate our method through an example in Section~\ref{sec:illustrative}.
-In Section~\ref{sec:sim_study}, we show by extensive simulations under realistic settings that our method satisfactorily recovers the true PA function.
-In Sections~\ref{sec:real_data_with_timeline}, we validate our method with three time-resolved, real-world networks.
-For each network, we apply a standard maximum likelihood estimation procedure that makes use of all the time information to estimate $A_k$, and compare this gold standard result with our proposed method which was fed only the final snapshot of each network.
-In Section~\ref{sec:real_data_no_timeline}, we apply our method to three real-world networks with no time information and uncover sublinear PA functions in all three networks.
-Some additional information on the methodology is given in Section~\ref{sec:methods}.
-Concluding remarks are given in Section~\ref{sec:conclusion}.